Attempts to build a canal across Nicaragua: Route

-All the above proposed routes lead from port at or near Bluefields in the Caribbean Sea to Morrito, a small town located on the eastern shore of Lake Nicaragua.
-From Morrito, ships would continue westward across Lake Nicaragua to a port near the town of La Virgen in the Department of Rivas.
-At that point, ships would enter a manmade canal and navigate 18–24 kilometers across the isthmus of Rivas to reach Brito, a port on the Pacific Ocean in the Department of Rivas.
+All the above proposed routes run from a port at or near Bluefields in the Caribbean Sea to Morrito, a small town located on the eastern shore of Lake Nicaragua.
+From Morrito, ships would continue westward across Lake Nicaragua to a port near the city of La Virgen in the Department of Rivas.
+At that point, ships would enter a manmade canal and navigate 18–24 kilometers across the isthmus of Rivas to reach the Pacific Ocean via the Brito River.

-Early plans (1825–1909)
+Early plans (1551–1909)

 The idea of constructing a manmade waterway through Central America is old.
 The routes suggested usually ran across Nicaragua, Panama, or the Isthmus of Tehuantepec in Mexico.
 The colonial administration of New Spain conducted preliminary surveys as early as 1551, under the supervision of a Spanish explorer named Gormara.
-Nothing came of this initial attempt, but the idea was revived in 1781 by the Spanish Crown and surveys were made again, this time under the supervision of an officer named Galisteo.
+Nothing came of this initial attempt, but the idea was revived in 1781 by the Spanish Crown, and surveys were made again, this time under the supervision of an officer named Galisteo.
 Construction did not occur, as the crown was unable to secure adequate funding.

-In 1825, the newly established country Federal Republic of Central America (FRCA) considered the waterway.
-That year, FRCA government authorities hired surveyors to chart the route and contacted the government of the United States to seek financing and the engineering technology needed for building the shipping route, to the advantage of both nations.
+In 1825, the newly established Federal Republic of Central America (FRCA) considered the waterway.
+That year, the FRCA government authorities hired surveyors to chart the route and, afterward, contacted the Federal government of the United States to seek financing and the engineering technology needed for building the shipping route, to the advantage of both nations.
 A survey from the 1830s stated that the waterway would be 278 km in length and would generally follow the San Juan River from the Caribbean Sea to Lake Nicaragua, then go through a series of locks and tunnels from the lake to the Pacific Ocean.

 While officials in Washington, D.C. thought the project had merit, and Secretary of State Henry Clay formally presented it to the Congress of the United States in 1826, the plan was not approved.
-The United States was worried about the poverty and political instability of Nicaragua, as well as the rival strategic and economic interests of the British government, which controlled both British Honduras (later Belize) and the Mosquito Coast.
+The United States was particularly concerned with Nicaragua's relatively high levels of poverty and political instability, as well as the rival strategic and economic interests of the British government, which held British Honduras (later Belize) and had a protectorate over Mosquitia.